chenyuanwu/chenyuanwu.github.io/_pages/about.md

   - /about.html
 ---

-I will join UPenn as an PhD student at Computer and Information Science Department in Fall 2020, advised by [Prof. Boon Thau Loo](https://boonloo.cis.upenn.edu).
-Before that, I had undergraduate education with highest honors in Beijing Jiaotong University at EE department.
+I will join UPenn in Fall 2020 as an PhD student in Computer and Information Science Department, advised by [Prof. Boon Thau Loo](https://boonloo.cis.upenn.edu).
+Before that, I had undergraduate education with highest honors in EE department of Beijing Jiaotong University.
 My research interest lies in ML/DL augmented system design and covers the broad areas of networked systems including software defined networking and networking protocols.

 ## Papers